-The adult literacy rate over 15 years of age in Canada was 99% in 2014, according to World Data Atlas.
-Canada uses many ways to measure its literacy out of which Composite learning index is the most important.
+The literacy rate among people over 15 years of age in Canada was 99% in 2014, according to World Data Atlas.
+Canada uses many ways to measure its literacy but Composite Learning Index is the most common.

 What is Composite learning index (CLI)?

-CLI, which was developed by Canadian Council on Learning, aims to measure the yearly progress of the sate of lifelong learning.
+CLI was developed by the Canadian Council on Learning.
+It aims to measure the yearly progress of the state of lifelong learning.
 It was created to assess the national learning conditions locally and regionally.

-Multiple data sets and statistical indicators are used to gauge the ways that Canadians learn- in home, school, workplace and the community.
+Multiple data sets and statistical indicators are used to measure how Canadians learn at home, school, and workplace.
 The CLI is made of 26 specific measures and 17 indicators, which are used to determine the effectiveness of lifelong learning for over 4,500 communities in Canada.

 How do you learn?
-Do you continue learning after you pass from school or graduate from your university?
-CLI takes into account all that.
-The indicators are divided in four different categories:
+Do you continue learning after you leave school or graduate from university?
+CLI takes into account all of that.
+The indicators are divided into four different categories: